ddonahuex/chatchk/README.md

 creating a Docker image.
 The Makefile provides targets for building, running, and pushing the Docker image to ddonahuex's namespace on Docker Hub.

+In addition to building the Docker image, the build process generates an SBOM and Vulnerability Report using syft and grype respectively.

 For a complete list of build targets and their usage, refer to the Make Targets section below.

 ## make
-The table below lists and describes the build targets.
+The table below lists and describes the build targets and variables.

 To list build targets:
 > $ make help